veeso/tui-realm/docs/lifecycle.md

 Basically then, a component is made up of 3 things:

-- **Properties**: which describe how the property will work and how it'll be displayed
+- **Properties**: which describe how the component will work and how it'll be displayed
 - **States**: which describe the current state of the component.
 The component state will change how it'll be rendered and how it'll respond to events.
 While properties are always required for a component, states are not.
 - **Behaviours**: behaviours are functions each component must implement.
 This is accomplished via the `Component` trait in Rust.
 But what are these behaviours?
   - **render**: renders a widget in the area passed as argument